4210-Capstones/touchless-kiosk-raspy-net/docs/requirement-analysis/01-stakeholder-identification/pod-6/stakeholder-visitors.md

 requirements, so that I can be more informed to apply to the program."
 * "As a visitor, I want to be able to search for a faculty member's contact info so that I can connect with them for inquiries."
+* "As a visitor, I want to see a list of upcoming department events displayed on the kiosk so that I can plan my visit to attend interesting talks or workshops."
+* "As a visitor, I want to access frequently asked questions (FAQs) about the CSCI program so that I can quickly find answers to common concerns without needing to ask for assistance."
+* "As a visitor, I want the kiosk to display real-time announcements or alerts regarding department events or closures so that I can stay informed during my visit."
+* "As a visitor, I want the kiosk to offer multiple language options so that I can interact with it comfortably in my preferred language."